 - You can choose a personal representative who may have access to your medical records.

-- In case of a court order, a medical professional can submit your medical records.
+- In the case of a court order, a medical professional can submit your medical records.

 - Provider of medical services – doctors, clinics, pharmacies, etc.